dimostzim/pre-miRBench/tools/deepmir/README.md

 - `images/`: Directory with hairpin structure images (.png files)
 - `images.npz`: Numpy array of image data
 - `names.npz`: Numpy array of sequence names

-**Note:** The original DeepMir creates output in `user_data/{filename}/`.
-This wrapper copies all results to the specified output directory for consistency with other tools.